-A key principle of the Affordable Rent tenure is to allow new development of affordable housing through the conversion of tenure from Social Rent to Affordable Rent when properties are re-let.
-Indication from Registered Providers suggests that at least 80% of Social Rent properties will not be considered for conversion.
+A key principle of the Affordable Rent tenure is to allow the new development of affordable housing through the conversion of tenure from Social Rent to Affordable Rent when properties are re-let.
+Registered Providers have indicated that the majority of Social Rent properties in the borough will not be considered for conversion.

-Where Social Rent properties have been provided through Section 106 agreements, Unilateral Undertakings or similar legal agreements (including but not limited to all types of developer contributions) between the Council, a developer or Provider, Chorley Council will require these properties to remain as Social Rented and not be converted to Affordable Rent.
-If the Council has contributed either land or capital to subsidise the provision of Social Rent properties, then the Council expects these properties not to be converted to Affordable Rent.
+Where Social Rent properties have been provided through Section 106 agreements, Unilateral Undertakings, or similar legal agreements (including but not limited to all types of developer contributions) between the Council, a developer or Provider, Chorley Council will require these properties to remain as Social Rented and not be converted to Affordable Rent.
+If the Council has contributed either land or capital to subsidise the provision of Social Rent properties the Council also expects these properties not to be converted to Affordable Rent.